North Shore Psychotherapy Associates

 What is a psychological assessment?

 A psychological assessment is different from therapy.
 During an assessment, the psychologist will gather information in a clinical interview, administer selected psychological instruments, and gather information from collateral sources to answer the referral question.
 It may last several hours, and at the end a written report is provided to the referral source with diagnostic impressions and recommendations.
+You may have to wait several weeks for a copy of the report.
 Sometimes therapists, schools, physicians, or attorneys will request a psychological assessment to help with differential diagnosis and recommendations.
 Psychological assessments are expensive because they require extensive training and specialized education in a doctoral psychology program.
 They can also be expensive because it takes many hours to score and interpret instruments that are purchased by the psychologist, and several more hours to write a comprehensive report as part of the medical record.
 Check with your insurance company to determine whether psychological evaluation services will be covered.
 Insurance typically will not pay for educational or legal evaluations.

 What if I do not want to use insurance?